 So This Is Why Everyone’s So Hyped About Oat Milk

 At the dawn of the modern non-dairy milk age, there was soy.
 Then we converted to the wonders of almond milk as our drink of choice.
 Somewhere along the way banana, hemp, pea, macadamia, coconut, rice, flax, and probably others that I can't think of at the moment all began to vie for our attention.
-And now, as we enter the year of our Lord 2020, oat milk is the one true monarch of the alt milk universe for all your coffee-balancing, cereal-eating, and cookie-dunking pleasures.
+Oat milk is the one true monarch of the alt milk universe for all your coffee-balancing, cereal-eating, and cookie-dunking pleasures.

 You've probably seen oat milk at your favorite coffee shop.
-It's in grocery store aisles across the country, and there was even a black market for it not too long ago.
+It's in grocery store aisles across the country.
 I confess, I'd never tasted any oat milks or other such products before getting this assignment.
 But having tasted it and investigated it thoroughly I can now truthfully say that I'm no longer a skeptic.
 I’ve drunk the oat milk Kool-Aid...so to speak.